Meet the team

-Lea Sterli, M.A., specializes in international and transnational crime with a geographic focus on their convergence in Europe and the Western Balkans.
-Lea’s professional experiences at the United Nations Institute for Training and Research, the Social and Labor Convergence Program, and Switzerland’s Parterre-Tangram have enriched her understanding of a variety of international justice topics.
-At Nexxus Consulting, Lea utilizes her research skills to address complex global problems with special attention to human rights issues.
+Lea Sterli, M.A., specializes in international and transnational crime, with a geographic focus on their convergence in Europe and the Western Balkans.
+Her experience with the United Nations Institute for Training and Research and the Social and Labor Convergence Program, where she focused on human rights due diligence and policy work, has shaped her understanding of international justice across sectors.
+At Nexxus Consulting, Lea applies a strong human rights and gender lens to her research, addressing complex global challenges through context-driven, interdisciplinary analysis.

 Amelia Chumney, M.A., is an analyst and research consultant specializing in transnational organized crime.
 A member of the National Criminal Justice Honor Society with a background in forensic psychology, Amelia has experience with qualitative and quantitative data analysis as well as human subjects research.
 Her academic career has emphasized principles of global citizenship and systems thinking, which she applies in her role as analyst to promote rigorous research highlighting and addressing human rights issues across borders.